 Every Fridge Make and Model

 We take all the worry out of expensive repair bills.
-Our technicians will always supply a quote that includes all labour and parts before any service is started.
-If we can't fix your fridge then you don't pay.
+Our invoices and billing are straight to the point.
 It's that simple.
-And, its one of the main reasons ElectraFix Appliance Repair has grown to become one of Vancouver's favourite fridge repair companies.
+And, its one of the main reasons ElectraFix Appliance Repair has grown to become one of Vancouver's favorite fridge repair companies.

 Refrigerator Repair Questions